Roberto Cofresí: International manhunt

 On February 16, 1824, de la Torre mandated a more aggressive pursuit and prosecution of pirates.
 In March the governor ordered a search for the schooner Caballo Blanco, reportedly used in the boarding of Boniton and Bonne Sophie and similar attacks.
-In private communication with Mayagüez military commander José Rivas, he asked Rivas to find someone trustworthy who could launch a mission to capture "the so-called Cofresin" and to notify him personally of the pirate's arrest.
+(Note: This ship was also listed as Los Dos Amigos) In private communication with Mayagüez military commander José Rivas, he asked Rivas to find someone trustworthy who could launch a mission to capture "the so-called Cofresin" and to notify him personally of the pirate's arrest.
 Authorizing the use of force, the governor described Cofresí as "one of the evil ones that I am pursuing" and acknowledged that the pirate was protected by Cabo Rojo authorities.
 The mayor was unable (or unwilling) to cooperate, despite orders from de la Torre.
 Rivas tracked Cofresí to his house twice, but found it empty.
 When the captain lost contact with the pirate and his wife, he was also unable to communicate with the mayor.
 A similar search was undertaken in San Germán, whose mayor reported to de la Torre on March 12, 1824.

 Martinique governor François-Xavier Donzelot wrote to de la Torre on March 22, concerned about the capture of Bonne Sophie and the impact of piracy on maritime commerce.
 This brought France into the search for Cofresí; on March 23 de la Torre authorized France to patrol the Puerto Rican coast and commissioned a frigate, Flora.
 The mission was led by a military commander named Mallet, who was ordered to the west coast and pursue the pirates "until he [was] able to trap and destroy them".
 Although Flora arrived three days after the operation's approval, the attempt was unsuccessful.
 Rivas then assigned Joaquín Arroyo, a retired Pedernales militiaman, to monitor activity near Cofresí's house.